citrix/citrix-daas-rest-go/citrixorchestration/docs/LowLevelOperationResponseModel.md

 `func (o *LowLevelOperationResponseModel) UnsetUser()`

 UnsetUser ensures that no value is present for User, not even an explicit nil
+### GetUserIdentity

+`func (o *LowLevelOperationResponseModel) GetUserIdentity() string`

+GetUserIdentity returns the UserIdentity field if non-nil, zero value otherwise.

+### GetUserIdentityOk

+`func (o *LowLevelOperationResponseModel) GetUserIdentityOk() (*string, bool)`

+GetUserIdentityOk returns a tuple with the UserIdentity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUserIdentity

+`func (o *LowLevelOperationResponseModel) SetUserIdentity(v string)`

+SetUserIdentity sets UserIdentity field to given value.

+### HasUserIdentity

+`func (o *LowLevelOperationResponseModel) HasUserIdentity() bool`

+HasUserIdentity returns a boolean if a field has been set.

+### SetUserIdentityNil

+`func (o *LowLevelOperationResponseModel) SetUserIdentityNil(b bool)`

+ SetUserIdentityNil sets the value for UserIdentity to be an explicit nil

+### UnsetUserIdentity
+`func (o *LowLevelOperationResponseModel) UnsetUserIdentity()`

+UnsetUserIdentity ensures that no value is present for UserIdentity, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)